 15 Ways to Fight the Overwhelm

-When that happens I feel myself starting to get in a flap, I yell at the kids, get grumpy with Athol and end up disappointed with, or feeling sorry for, myself.
+When that happens I feel myself starting to get in a flap, I yell at the kids, get grumpy with Athol and end up feeling sorry for myself.
 I begin to imagine that I am doing everything ALL by myself ALL of the time until I finally I erupt like some sort of a fountain crossed with a volcano (a foulcano perhaps?)

 Do you also tell yourself that things will get quieter or less hectic one day when the kids have grown up, when the job is less stressful, when this illness goes away, when money is not so tight, your friends or family are nicer to you or any other topic you could fill in yourself?

 The thing is, there are no guarantees that these things will happen, that life will slow down and become a little easier, in fact there could be heavier burdens around the corner.
 Like a serious, life changing illness, or even a bereavement.

 Whenever I struggle with feeling overwhelmed I tend to be quite harsh on myself.
 When I do drop a ball from the multitudes I’m busy juggling I berate myself for not being able/strong/organised enough.

 If this was one of my friends I was talking to, I’d be much kinder and filled with helpful suggestions.
 I’m quicker to tell her not to be so hard on herself while at the same time criticising myself for not being able to cope.
 The probem with that is it assumes a position of superiority in myself, it is a form of pride and as you know, pride usually comes before a fall!

 It’s also not very wise.
 If I’m not planning my time properly so that I end up being a worn out shell of a witch I’m no good for anyone or anything – except for once a year at halloween.